 has a plan to address/achieve digital transformation.

-• 67% of managers know what digital transformation is compared to only 27% of non-managers.
+• 67% of managers know digital transformation compared to 27% of non-managers.

-• Despite 89% of decision-makers saying they have a designated transformation lead, there’s no one person who emerges as the clear leader across companies.
+• Despite 89% of decision-makers saying they have a designated transformation lead, no one emerges as the clear leader across companies.

-In our discussions with IT leaders on our Dell Luminaries podcast, we see the difference strong leadership is making to organizations.
+In our discussions with IT leaders on our Dell Luminaries podcast, we see the difference strong leadership makes to organizations.
 These organizations never settle for stability.
-The operating culture of these organizations – many of them international companies with tens of thousands of employees – is that continuous change is the norm.
+The operating culture of these organizations – many international companies with tens of thousands of employees – is that continuous change is the norm.

 The study Nintex study supports this.
-Specific to sales organization, the study reveals:
+Specific to sales organizations, the study reveals:

-• 60% of sales pros have no idea what digital transformation even is
+• 60% of sales professionals have no idea what digital transformation even is

-• 40% of sales professionals believe more than one-fifth of their job can be automated
+• 40% of sales professionals believe more than one-fifth of their jobs can be automated

-• 74% believe some aspect of their job can be automated.
+• 74% believe some aspects of their job can be automated.

 The organizations they work for lack the leadership on how to effect transformation by implementing artificial intelligence and automation to bridge the gap.
-Sadly, the study also reveals that 17% of sales pros aren’t even involved in digital transformation discussions with 12 percent having limited involvement.
+Sadly, the study also reveals that 17% of sales pros aren’t even involved in digital transformation discussions, with 12% having limited involvement.

 Digital Transformation is No Longer Risky